-- 1. Associate in Arts, Associate in Science, Associate in Fine Arts: the degrees are awarded to students majoring in college transfer programs and who may plan to transfer to four-year colleges or universities after completing their community college program. - 2.
-Associate in Applied Science: the degree is awarded to students majoring in one of the technical curricula and who plan to obtain full-time employment upon graduation from VGCC. - Associate in General Education: the degree is awarded to students majoring in courses designed for personal growth and development leading to variable employment opportunities. - 4.
+- Associate in Arts, Associate in Science, Associate in Fine Arts, Associate in Arts in Teacher Preparation and Associate in Science in Teacher Preparation: the degrees are awarded to students majoring in college transfer programs and who may plan to transfer to four-year colleges or universities after completing their community college program. - 2.
+Associate in Applied Science: the degree is awarded to students majoring in one of the technical curricula and who plan to obtain full-time employment upon graduation from VGCC. - 3.
+Associate in General Education: the degree is awarded to students majoring in courses designed for personal growth and development leading to variable employment opportunities. - 4.
 Diploma: a diploma is awarded to students who complete a minimum of 36 credit hours and a maximum of 48 credit hours based on the requirements for diploma curricula. - 5.
 Certificate: a certificate is awarded to students who complete approved programs less than one year in length with a minimum of 12 credit hours and a maximum of 18 credit hours.
 Certificates are only awarded from core, major, or elective courses offered in the Diploma or AAS programs.